An Affordable Way to Reach Further

 Tuition Payment Plan

-The College offers a number of payment plans for its students.
+The University offers a number of payment plans for its students.
 For more information, contact the Office of Student Financial Services at (630) 617-3015.

 Employer-Supported Tuition Programs